concur/developer.concur.com/src/api-reference/travel/itinerary/itinerary.markdown

 * Get a list of current trips for a user from SAP Concur.
 * Get the full details of user trips from SAP Concur.
 * Can view the full set of fields for their customers' itineraries because TMCs have an existing relationship with their customers.
-* Can send proposed itineraries when the Agency Proposal feature of Travel Request is active.
+* Can send proposed itineraries when the Agency Proposal feature of Concur Request is active.
 * Can cancel bookings on behalf of a user.

 ### TripLink Travel Suppliers